daveswartz/mateinone/README.md

 The script directory contains all the code above in **[basic.scala](script/basic.scala)**

 The **[random-game.scala](script/random-game.scala)** script plays both sides of a random game that continues until one side wins or the game is drawn.

+The **[evaluation.scala](script/evaluation.scala)** script does a breadth-first search of moves using a simple board evaluation function to find the best move.